* JP Morgan, Wells Fargo shares fall after results

 * Investors lock in gains after record highs

-NEW YORK, April 12 (Reuters) - Wall Street declined on Friday, pulling back from record levels set a day earlier, after retail sales unexpectedly dropped last month and as results from major banks failed to impress investors.
+NEW YORK, April 12 (Reuters) - U.S. stocks fell on Friday from the previous session’s record levels after an unexpected drop in retail sales last month and lackluster results from two major banks.

 Data showed retail sales fell 0.4 percent in March, while February’s strong gain was revised down slightly.
 Consumer spending plays a key role in the U.S. economy, accounting for two-thirds of activity.